 If you’ve spent any time mixing, you’re already familiar with the struggle of wasting time.
 Maybe you’re tired of scanning your massive plug-in list when searching for different dynamics processors—compressors, limiters, gates, and more—for different tracks.
 Perhaps you’re annoyed by having to routinely rearrange your plug-ins on channels and you wish one plug-in could do it all.
 Or you may be stressed out at the thought of trying to construct an effective processing chain and need something that can do the heavy lifting for you.

-In part one of this four-part series, we’ll be using Neutron 2 as an all-in-one dynamics processing tool for vocals.
-In parts two, three, and four, we'll be using Neutron 2 for mixing guitars, mixing bass, and mixing drums.
+In part one of this four-part series, we’ll be using Neutron 3 as an all-in-one dynamics processing tool for vocals and will share mixing tips for getting great vocals using Neutron 3.
+In parts two, three, and four, we'll be using Neutron 3 for mixing guitars, mixing bass, and mixing drums.

 So check out the video, and read the tips below (plus a few that aren’t in the video).

 A fantastic way to save time and learn about the functionality and settings of Neutron’s modules is to use the Track Assistant.

 As shown in the image below, the Track Assistant lets you choose the core sound that you’re after.

 As you play the track, it analyzes the audio and configures the various modules and parameters within the plug-in according to the information specified in the previous step.